 If you look at the picture of Monty, you can see that the coat has a thick nap similar to the Casentino cloth.
 I think this was simply an effect that came with the age of the woolen fabric since new duffle coats did seem to have it.

 In 1950, the Englishman Harold Morris and his wife Freda, who were already in the glove and overall business for blue collar workers, bought some surplus duffle coat fabric from the Navy along with some duffle coats and recreated them for workers.
 However, when the demand plummeted, they refocused on the consumer market with great success and became well known as the brand Gloverall – an amalgamation of gloves and overall.
 Instead of the original fabric, they used a 34 oz Tyrolean Loden fabric.
 Loden is a great fabric for outdoor use because its woven base is felted afterward, providing the cloth with a water repellent finish that is very hard wearing.

 With elevated popularity in the fifties and sixties, different fabrics were used for duffle coats.
 At that time, synthetic fibers were state of the art and so you’d find Nylon wool and loden blends in addition to more traditional camel hair, tweed, gabardine and even popeline for summer.

-After the admirals in charge received some feedback about the coat, some design changes were made.
+After the Admirals in charge had received some feedback about the coat, some design changes were made.
 The duffle was cut more narrowly with a straight seam down the front with a generous overlap.
-Shoulders were reinforced with another layer of cloth and studs were attached to the hood, allowing sailors to better adjust it.
+Shoulders were reinforced with another layer of cloth and studs were attached to the hood, allowing sailors to adjust better it.
 Overall, it looked much more like it does today.